Night Crossing: Production

 Following the widely reported escape by the Strelzyk and Wetzel families from East Germany via makeshift hot air balloon, Tom Leetch, a producer for Walt Disney Pictures, approached Disney's then vice president of production, Ron Miller, about adapting the families' story for film which resulted in the company contacting the families to secure the rights.
 Executive producer Eva Redfern met with the families in West Germany who accepted the offer of $55,000 ($50,000 of which was contingent upon the studio's decision to actually make the film) as they had fond memories watching Disney films through pirated telecasts during their time in East Germany.
 The Strelzyks and Wetzels hoped the film would give others insight into life in East Germany and contributed heavily to advising the production by recording 20 hours of interviews for usage by the production team.

-Filming had been scheduled to begin in September of 1980 in Munich, but the 1980 actors strike delayed production until October.
+Filming had been scheduled to begin in September 1980 in Munich, but the 1980 actors strike delayed production until October.
 The production team created seven balloons for the film.
 During the last week of filming, unexpected snowfall caused delays that resulted in the film finishing a week behind schedule and in excess of the film's budget, estimated at more than $10 million.